i05nagai/memorandum/language/english_speaking.md

     * Would you prefer to pay with/by cash, cheque or credit card?
     * Mot of these women are very poorly paid and work in terrible conditions
     * Who's going to pay for what at the party?
     * pay attention
         * you werent't paying attention to what I was saying
     * pay sb/sth a call/visit
+    * pay for
+    * pay back
+        * to return money to someone from whom you have borrowed it
+        * I'll pay you back as soon as I get my next paycheck
 * swear
     * It was a real shock, the first time I heard my mother swear
     * when the cab driver started to swear at him, he walked away